 2. (Upper right): 2 Billion Years - M31's approaching disk is noticeably larger.

 3. (2nd row left): 3.75 Billion Years - M31 fills the field of view.
 The Milky Way begins to show distortion due to tidal pull from Andromeda.

-During the first close approach, the sky is ablaze with new star formation, which is evident in vast numbers of emission nebulae and open young star clusters.
+4. (2nd row right)-5(3rd row left): 3.85-3.9 Billion Years - during the first close approach, the sky is ablaze with new star formation, which is evident in a plethora of emission nebulae and open young star clusters.

-After seven billion years, the merged galaxies form a huge elliptical galaxy, its bright core dominating the nighttime sky.
+8. (Final row right): 7 Billion Years - The merged galaxies form a huge elliptical galaxy, its bright core dominating the nighttime sky.